GUINEA PIG Care – everything you should know

 Although not common, a guinea pig with heart or kidney disease may show the symptoms of general swelling all over, particularly around the chin area, where it is the most obvious.
 The swelling is as if the animal has been puffed up with air within the tissues but does not appear to be painful, or at least not in the beginning.
 It differs from bloat (described above) as the skin feels soft and squishy, not hard like a drum.
 The opinion of a specialist vet is required as this is not a condition that vets come across very often, and this should ensure that the correct diagnosis is achieved.

-Sadly there is not always a cure for this condition, although if the guinea pig is comfortable and has a good quality of life it may be possible to run them on until this is not the case.
-In some cases, medication may be helpful, but this may not be a cure but more of an extension of time for quality of life.
+Sadly, there is not always a cure for this condition, although if the guinea pig is comfortable and has a good quality of life, it may be possible to run them on until this is not the case.
+Medication may be helpful in some cases, but this may not be a cure but more of an extension of time for quality of life.
 If some kidney problem causes the condition, you will likely find that the guinea pig drinks a lot and wets a lot, which becomes obvious at cleaning out time as the hutch will be very wet in places where the piggy urinates.